We're Going to Be Friends: In popular culture

-Featured in the opening credits of the 2004 film Napoleon Dynamite, writer/director Jared Hess commented that, originally, they could not find the song they were looking for, but wanted to use "We're Going to Be Friends," so a copy of Napoleon Dynamite was sent to The White Stripes, who promptly approved the song's use in the film.
+Featured in the opening credits of the 2004 film Napoleon Dynamite, writer/director Jared Hess commented that, originally, they could not find the song they were looking for, but wanted to use "We're Going to Be Friends", so a copy of Napoleon Dynamite was sent to the White Stripes, who promptly approved the song's use in the film.
+It was the first film to feature a White Stripes song.

 Singer-songwriter Jack Johnson recorded a cover of the song on his album Sing-A-Longs and Lullabies for the Film Curious George.
-In 2008 and 2009, it was used in a promo for PBS Kids.
+From around 2006 or 2007 up until 2009, it was used in a promo for PBS Kids.
 Bright Eyes covered the song with guest First Aid Kit for the charity album Cool for School: For the Benefit of the Lunchbox Fund.

 This song was also played at the end of the House episode entitled "Mirror Mirror", which aired October 30, 2007, although the song is not included in the show's soundtrack.
 The song is also featured in the Life in Pieces episode "Sexting Mall Lemonade Heartbreak".
 CBS included a song in commercials for its 2006 program The Class that resembled the tune of "We're Going to Be Friends."
 When magazine Broadcasting & Cable reached out to Monotone Management (the management company of the band at the time), the company declined to comment, but indicated that the band was aware of the song and were not pleased.
 In subsequent commercials, CBS used a different song.

 This song was featured in the 2017 film Wonder.
 The film used two versions of the song, the original version performed by the White Stripes and a cover version performed by Caroline Pennell.

-This is one of Conan O'Brien's favorite songs by The White Stripes and at his request, they performed it on the final episode of Late Night with Conan O'Brien on February 20, 2009.
+This is one of Conan O'Brien's favorite songs by the White Stripes and at his request, they performed it on the final episode of Late Night with Conan O'Brien on February 20, 2009.
 A portion of the song is also the opening theme to his podcast, Conan O'Brien Needs a Friend.

-The song was also featured on episode 5 ("The Jen Show") of the British show Extraordinary.
+The song was featured on episode 5 ("The Jen Show") of the British show Extraordinary.

+The song was also played during Season 7 Episode 2 of the Adult Swim animated series Rick and Morty titled "The Jerrick Trap", as well as being the end credits song of that episode.